mjshuff23/aws-cloud-practitioner-essentials/module-2.md

     - Good for floating point number calculations, graphics processing, or data pattern matching
     - Utilizes hardware accelerators
   - **Storage Optimized** - Good for high performance on locally stored data

+## Amazon EC2 Pricing

+- Amazon EC2 has multiple purchasing options:
+  - **On-Demand**
+    - Only pay for what you run.
+No long term commitments or contracts are needed.
+This is great for when you're just getting started
+  - **Savings Plans**
+    - Offers low prices on EC2 usage in exchange for a commitment measured in dollars per hour for a 1-year or 3-year term
+    - Very flexible and can provide savings of up to 72%
+  - **Reserved Instances**
+    - Used for steady state workloads or workloads with predictable usage and can offer up to a 75% discount (1 or 3-year term)
+    - Can be paid *all upfront*, *partial upfront*, *no upfront*
+  - **Spot Instances**
+    - Request spare Amazon EC2 instance capacity for up to 90% off the on-demand price
+    - Amazon can reclaim the instance any time they need, and they give you a 2 minute warning
+    - Good for batch workloads
+  - **Dedicated Hosts**
+    - Used for meeting certain compliance requirements and no one else will share your host

 ## Additional Resources